weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 ## Let's go!

-Note that the first two parts of this guide describes how to provision the cluster on the command line manually.
-If you prefer to jump ahead and see Weave in action right away, then refer to ["Putting It All Together"](#Putting) below, where several helpful shell scripts are provided, which automate the whole process.
+Note that the first two sections of this guide describes how to provision the cluster on the command line manually.
+If you prefer to jump ahead and see Weave in action right away, then refer to [Putting It All Together](#Putting) below, where several helpful shell scripts are provided, which automate the whole process.

 First, select the number of VMs to provision.
 This example limits the number of VMs to 3 to demonstrate Weave in a cluster environment, while at the same time can still run comfortably on most laptops.
 In a production setting however, you can have any number of hosts in a  Docker Swarm and connect them using Weave.